famedly/hedwig/README.md

 ### Hedwig configuration:

 Please reference `config.sample.yaml` for which settings can be set.
 The configuration file needs to be named `config.yaml` The `fcm_service_account_token_path` setting needs to point to an FCM service account token json file.
+The `fcm_push_max_retries` setting specifies how many attempts at pushing a notification to a device should be made before giving up and reporting the push key as dead.

 There is partial support for the proposed delayed push MSC which is defined [here](https://github.com/matrix-org/matrix-spec-proposals/pull/3359), a maximum jitter delay can be specified with the `max_jitter_delay` setting.
 Set to 0.0 to disable the jitter completely.